-Despite the so-called mandatory training about the Act that has been carried out for over a decade, there is still a widespread belief that ‘next of kin’ can decide, or at least can give permission for an action.
-This belief is reinforced by medical records continuing to ask about and to record a named person as ‘next of kin’.
+Despite the so-called mandatory training about the Act that has been carried out for over a decade, there is still a widespread belief that ‘next of kin’ can decide, or at least can give permission for, an action.
+This belief is reinforced by medical records continuing to ask about and record a named person as ‘next of kin’.
 In law, no such status is recognised.
 No person has any preferred status.
-Family and friends are all equal, and none can ‘give consent’ for any action.
+Family and friends are all equal, and none can consent to any action.

 It is worth emphasising that no family member can restrict who provides information to the clinical team about the person’s past or present wishes, beliefs, feelings, values or other relevant factors appertaining to the patient’s best interests.
 There is no ‘next of kin’.

-Best interests and meetings are generally discussed as if there is only a single decision to make.
-In many clinical consultations, several options and courses of actions will be discussed.
+Best interests and meetings are generally discussed as if only a single decision exists.
+Several options and courses of action will be addressed in many clinical consultations.
 The formally agreed first action is often the first in a series, and the decision carries many contingent implications.
-Agreeing to have a screening test is only sensible if the person also agrees to the follow-up action if the test is positive.
-While it is not essential to agree completely, it is usual to accept the consequent actions as part of the initial decision.
+Deciding to have a screening test is only sensible if the person also agrees to the follow-up action if the test is positive.
+While it is not essential to agree, it is usual to accept the consequent actions as part of the initial decision.

-Moreover, people with capacity can set out decisions about what should happen if a possible future event happens, not only in a Advance Decision but also through, for example, a ReSPECT form. (here) There is no statement in the Act forbidding this.
+Moreover, people with the capacity can decide what should happen if a possible future event occurs, not only in an Advance Decision but also through, for example, a ReSPECT form. (here) There is no statement in the Act forbidding this.

-- a failure to understand that existing multi-professional clinical teams can undertake the whole process as part of normal clinical work, without needing to involve others, to organise very specific meetings etc.
+- a failure to understand that existing multi-professional clinical teams can undertake the whole process as part of standard clinical work without involving others, organising particular meetings, etc.

 - The only requirement is some documentary record, and the lack of any place within the notes to keep this contributes to this failure;

-- a failure to understand that assessment of capacity is a clinical judgement and, specifically, that there are no tests of capacity. (here)
+- a failure to understand that capacity assessment is a clinical judgement and, specifically, that there are no capacity tests. (here)

 - being daunted by the ‘law’, believing that anything done will be subject to a legal inquisition;

-The solution is to normalise the processes of assessing capacity, supporting patients when making decisions, and, when necessary, making the decision for them.
-The lack of capacity should not be considered binary; the extent to which someone can actually understand and use information varies along a spectrum.
-Therefore the response should also vary, and not be binary; there should not be an identified, completely separate path for some people with everyone else being managed differently.
+The solution is to normalise the processes of assessing capacity, supporting patients when making decisions, and, when necessary, deciding for them.
+The lack of ability should not be considered binary; the extent to which someone can understand and use information varies.
+Therefore the response should also vary and not be binary; there should not be an identified, completely separate path for some people, with everyone else being managed differently.